Morpho-lang/morpho/morpho5/docs/meshtools.md

 ## MshBldDimIncnstnt
 [tagmshblddimincnstnt]: # (mshblddimincnstnt)

 This error is produced if you try to add a vertex that is inconsistent with the mesh dimension, e.g.

     var mb = MeshBuilder(dimension=2)
     mb.addvertex([1,0,0]) // Throws an error!

 To fix this ensure all vertices have the correct dimension.

 ## MshBldDimUnknwn
 [tagmshblddimunknwn]: # (mshblddimunknwn)

 This error is produced if you try to add an element to a `MeshBuilder` object but haven't yet specified the dimension (at initialization) or by adding a vertex.

-    var mb = MeshBuiler()
+    var mb = MeshBuilder()
     mb.addedge([0,1]) // No vertices have been added

 To fix this add the vertices first.